Executive Search · F&A · Financial Services · Trading & Energy · DFW & National

 Geography and vertical concentration is a real risk

 Some BDOs have production that looks national but is actually concentrated in one geography, one industry, or one referral source.
-If that source dries up — or doesn't follow them to your bank — the production doesn't come with them.
+If that source dries up, or doesn't follow them to your bank, the production doesn't come with them.
 Ask specifically: where did your deals come from?
 What percentage came from your top three referral sources?
-What happens to those relationships if you move?

 What you're actually trying to find